lclarkg18/personal-website/README.md

 ### Deployed version

-The website is deployed using Heroku and can be viewed at https://liam-clark.herokuapp.com.
-It will soon be available at www.liamclark.com
+The website is deployed using AWS Amplify and can be viewed at www.liamclark.com.
+It is pushed to production automatically.

 ### To run it locally